Further improvements to stabilizer simulation theory: classical rewriting of CSS-preserving stabilizer circuits, quadratic form expansions of stabilizer operations, and framed hidden variable models: Rewriting CSS-preserving stabilizer circuits to classical circuits

 and the discarding channel corresponds to forgetting both bits:

 Finally, if there is some classical part to the rebit circuit, then it remains untouched, and the classical control on rebits corresponds to Boolean operations over classical circuit:

 So, we can rewrite any CSS-preserving circuit $\mathsf{RC}$ to some classical circuit $\mathsf{CC}$ with the same output.
 It takes $\BigO(1)$ additional space and $\BigO(L)$ time to perform such reduction.
 If the quantum CSS-preserving circuit $\mathsf{RC}$ had $n$ initial rebits, then the corresponding classical circuit $\mathsf{CC}$ has $2n$ bits, where at least $n$ of them are random.
 One important property of such rewriting is its locality: rewritten elements stay in their place, the structre of the circuit network is not changed globally.
+Also note that Pauli errors in $\mathsf{QC}$ are expressed as bit-flip errors in $\mathsf{CC}$, which gives a simple classical model for studying error propagation in quantum error-correcting codes.

 We present the rewriting of superdense coding and quantum teleportation circuits on \cref{fig:quantum_teleportation}.
-As an important example, in \cref{appendix:surface_code} we apply this reduction method to describe one-cell defect movement in surface code \cite{Fowler_2012}.
+As an important example, in \hyperref[appendix:surface_code]{Appendix~A} we apply this reduction method to describe one-cell defect movement in surface code \cite{Fowler_2012}.
 In \cref{subsec:circuit_proof,subsubsec:CSS_hidden_variables_simulation}, we will argue for the correctness of such rewriting for CSS-preserving circuits, and in \cref{subsec:non-CSS_incorrectness} we show the incorrectness for non-CSS-preserving stabilizer circuits.